enormandeau/barque/README.md

 ### Running on the test dataset

 If you want to test **Barque**, jump straight to the `Test dataset` section at the end of this file.
-Read through the README after to better understand the program and it's outputs.
+Later, be sure to read through the README to understand the program and it's outputs.

 ### Preparing samples